TezosTaqueria/taqueria-scaffold-nft/README.md

 ### Adding Artwork Assets

-To add artwork and minting it's token:
+To add artwork and minting its token:

 1. Add the artwork asset file (image, video, etc) to the assets directory
-    - /taqueria/assets
+    - `/taqueria/assets`
     - Make sure to name the asset file with the next token id:
     - i.e. `0042.jpg`
-1. Add a thumbnail image for the nft to the same assets directory
+1. Add a thumbnail image for the NFT to the same assets directory
     - use the filename with the same token id with `.thumb`
     - the thumbnail image does not need to be the same file type as the main asset
     - i.e. `0042.thumb.png`
-1. Publish the artwork asset to ipfs and mint the nft to the contract by running the provisioner
+1. Publish the artwork asset to IPFS and mint the NFT to the contract by running the provisioner
     - `npm run apply`
-1. Run the Dapp and the new nft should now be visible in the NFT List
+1. Run the dApp and the new NFT should now be visible in the NFT List

 ## Project Overview